sudogene/tp/docs/UserGuide.md

 Format: `delete STUDENT_INDEX`
 - Deletes the student at the specified `STUDENT_INDEX`.
 - The student index refers to the index number shown in the displayed student list.
+(This is different from the unique ID of each student.)
 - The index must be an unsigned integer 1, 2, 3, …
-- This will remove the student from all of his/her scheduled training sessions.
+- This will remove the student from all of his/her scheduled training sessions (both past and present).

 Examples:
 - `delete 2` deletes the 2nd student in the displayed student list.